 With the agreement of the Third Age Trust it is permissible for a general meeting to alter 17(3) to read 'The officers (who are also trustees) will be elected by the trustees at their first meeting from among their number (this includes any co-opted trustees)'.
 With the agreement of the Third Age Trust it is permissible for a general meeting to agree on lower maximum periods of service for trustee roles.
 'Finding New Trustees: What charities need to know (CC30)' provides guidance on effective methods of recruiting new charity trustees and of familiarising them with the charity.
-Advice is also available on the national website. end before the third annual general meeting after this constitution is adopted.
+Advice is also available on the national website. or her behalf at meetings of the trustees.